stdgraph/graph-v2/README.md

 3. Define useful concepts and traits that can be used by algorithms to describe their requirements.
 4. Support views for graph traversal commonly used by algorithms.
 5. Support optional, user-defined value_types for an edge, vertex and graph.
+6. Allow the use of standard containers to define simple graphs.
-5. Easy integration of existing graph containers.
+7. Easy integration of existing graph data structures.
-6. Have an open design to allow for extensions in the future:
+8. Have an open design to allow for extensions in the future:
-   1. Support for partite (partitioned) graphs.
-This requires extending (changing?) the Graph Container Interface.
-      This is under investigation.
-   2. Support the incoming edges on a vertex (e.g. bidirectional graphs).
+   1. Support the incoming edges on a vertex (e.g. bidirectional graphs).
-   3. Investigate features that might make the Interface useful outside P1709, such as sparse vertex_ids.
-      This can help validate the existing design and guide decisions for the future.
+   2. Support sparse vertex_ids stored in bi-directional ranges (e.g. `map` and `unordered_map`).

 ## Getting Started
-This is being actively developed with the latest releases of MSVC (VS2022) on Windows and gcc (11) on Linux/MacOS.
+This is being actively developed with the latest releases of MSVC (VS2022) on Windows and gcc (13) on Linux/MacOS.
 Other releases or compilers may or may not work.

 ### Prerequesites
-- C++20 compliant compiler that fully supports concepts and ranges.
+- C\+\+20 compliant compiler that fully supports concepts and ranges.
+(C\+\+23 is required for building the benchmarks.)
-- CMake 20 or later (for CMake Presets)
+- CMake 26 or later (for CMake Presets)

 ### Quick Start Guide (Linux, WSL, MacOS)
 ```bash